 The Black Horse Monkseaton

-Welcome to The Black Horse Monkseaton Street Food Kitchen and Bar based in the heart of Whitley Bay.
+Welcome to The Black Horse Monkseaton Kitchen and Bar based in the heart of Whitley Bay.
 Since opening our doors on the 1st December 2017, we have already established ourselves as the place to dine in the Monkseaton / Whitley Bay area among the coastal foodies.
 How have we done this?
 It is our remit to offer food par excellence.
-The best Sunday roast, the street food and some of the best vegan food in Newcastle, we also offer a great choice of vegetarian food and gluten-free food, add to this the best service, atmosphere and entertainment and you can see why our menu is winning so many plaudits already.
+The best Sunday roast, familiar pub-grub carefully prepared to a high standard and some of the best vegan food in Newcastle.
+We also offer a great choice of vegetarian and gluten-free food, add to this the best service, atmosphere and entertainment and you can see why our menu is winning so many plaudits already.

 Our award-winning Chefs will take your pallet on a journey of culinary delight as our carefully selected, seasonal, street food options are already the envy of the coast.

 Our track record speaks for itself, gaining a TripAdvisor Certificate of Excellence in record time and recording straight 5 star reviews across our social media platforms, no mean task as I'm sure you will agree.

 Not only this but we also pride ourselves on being the go-to venue for Entertainment.
 Famous faces from the world of sport and music regularly appear at the Black Horse Street Food Kitchen and Bar as well as the very best on the regional music scene.
 We are also home to the Why The Long Face?
 Comedy Club.